Skip to main content

 What Does Clinical Placement Mean?

 Clinical hours are a required component of Carson-Newman’s MSN-Family Nurse Practitioner degree and Post-Master’s Certificate program.
 Clinicals work in tandem with the classroom-based coursework to allow students to gain real life practice with expert supervision, build relationships with potential employers and receive counsel from an accomplished mentor.
-At Carson-Newman, our clinical placement team will offer significant preceptor matching and clinical placement services, saving you days and weeks of time and allowing you to focus on your studies and work life balance.
+At Carson-Newman, our clinical placement support team will offer assistance with preceptor matching and clinical placement support, saving you days and weeks of time and allowing greater work life balance.

 How Does The Process Work?

 As you begin your program, you will receive a placement intake form.
-Using information from the form and clinical objectives, a dedicated placement specialist will locate an appropriate preceptor and handle the paperwork and logistics for your clinical rotation, ensuring your sites are qualified to meet program and state-specific requirements.
+Using information from the form and clinical objectives, a dedicated placement specialist will work with you to identify potential preceptors and clinical sites, including any referrals from you.
+Once confirmed that your sites are qualified to meet program and state-specific requirements, the placement specialist will handle the paperwork and provide logistical support for your clinical rotation.

 Why Is Clinical Placement Important?